FelixFourcolor/noteblock-generator/README.md

 ```

 ### Music source
 Path to the music source.
-This program is only intended for my own use, so there is no documentation for writing music files.
-Follow my `Build from source` instructions to replicate my builds.
+It should be provided to you in all of my projects.

 ### Minecraft world
 Path to an existing minecraft world.
 Only Java Edition is supported.

-On Linux the save folder is probably at `~/.minecraft/saves`.
-On Windows it's probably at `C:\Users\<username>\AppData\Roaming\.minecraft\saves`.
+Consult Minecraft's documentation (or your custom launcher's documentation if you use one) for where the save folder is.

 ### Location
 The location where the structure will be generated.